ESPN to Offer 2 Top 10 Teams In 4K This Saturday - The TV Answer Man!

 What About Peacock and NBC?

-NBC will broadcast the Wake Forest-Notre Dame game this Saturday (November 11) in 4K.
+NBC will broadcast the Wake Forest-Notre Dame game next Saturday (November 18) in 4K.
 The game, which will kick off at 3:30 p.m.
 ET, should be available on DIRECTV, DIRECTV Stream and YouTube TV.
 NBC’s apps do not offer anything in 4K.
 Peacock does 4K but has yet to announce if any college games will be in the format this weekend.

 Paul, hope that helps.
 Happy viewing and stay safe!